 - Vietnam: On land and some vessels between Jan.
 9, 1962, and May 7, 1975.
 This exposure includes those stationed in Blue Water Navy ships.

-- Korea: In the demilitarized zone between Sept.
+- Korea: In or near the demilitarized zone (DMZ) between Sept.
 1, 1967, and Aug.
-31, 1971.
+31, 1971

 - Thailand: Any U.S. or Royal Thai military base between Jan.
 9, 1962, and June 30, 1976

-- Laos: between Dec.
+- Laos: Between Dec.
 1, 1965 and Sept.
 30, 1969

-- Cambodia: at Mimot or Krek, Kampong Cham Province between April 16, 1969, – April 30, 1969
+- Cambodia: At Mimot or Krek, Kampong Cham Province between April 16, 1969 and April 30, 1969

-- Guam or American Samoa (or in the territorial waters): between Jan.
-9, 1962, and July 31, 1980
+- Guam or American Samoa (or in the territorial waters): Between Jan.
+9, 1962 and July 31, 1980

-- Johnston Atoll (or on a ship that called at Johnston Atoll): between Jan.
+- Johnston Atoll (or on a ship that called at Johnston Atoll): Between Jan.
 1, 1972, and Sept.
 30, 1977

 In addition to veterans, some children and even surviving spouses of veterans exposed to Agent Orange may also be eligible for benefits.